pomodux/pomodux/.github/README.md

 # GitHub Issues Setup for Pomodux

-This directory contains the GitHub Issues configuration for the Pomodux project, designed to support the 4-gate approval process and release-based development approach.
+This directory contains the GitHub Issues configuration for the Pomodux project, designed to support the 4-gate approval process and continuous development approach.

 ## Issue Templates